Case Study

 What I would change

 We initially over-customised components to preserve legacy visual behaviour from the Chakra v2 version of Blok.
-This came at a cost:
+This came at a cost: we overwrote parts of Radix's native structure, and AI tools performed worse as a result.

 In hindsight, we should have accepted more behavioural change in favour of AI and architectural alignment.